scrapy/scrapy/docs/topics/signals.rst

     prevent the spider from being closed.

     Alternatively, you may raise a :exc:`~scrapy.exceptions.CloseSpider`
     exception to provide a custom spider closing reason.
+An idle handler is the perfect place to put some code that assesses the final spider results and update the final closing reason accordingly (e.g. setting it to 'too_few_results' instead of 'finished').

     This signal does not support returning deferreds from its handlers.